-- 3.4.9.1 A licensee shall ensure that each habitable room has direct outside ventilation by means of windows, louvers, air conditioning or mechanical ventilation. - 3.4.9.2 A licensee shall ensure that: - 3.4.9.2.1 Each door, operable window and other opening to the outside is equipped with insect screening in good repair and not less than 16 mesh to the inch, unless the facility is air conditioned and provided that it does not conflict with applicable fire safety requirements; and - 3.4.9.2.2 This screening can be readily removed in emergencies. - 3.4.9.3 A licensee shall ensure that ventilation outlets are maintained in a clean and sanitary manner, and kept free from obstructions. - 3.4.9.4 A licensee shall ensure that all floor or window fans accessible to children have a protective grill, screen or other protective covering.
+- 3.4.9.1 (Rule 3.123) A licensee shall ensure that each habitable room has direct outside ventilation by means of windows, louvers, air conditioning or mechanical ventilation. - 3.4.9.2 (Rule 3.124) A licensee shall ensure that:

+- 3.4.9.2.1 Each door, operable window and other opening to the outside is equipped with insect screening in good repair and not less than 16 mesh to the inch, unless the facility is air conditioned and provided that it does not conflict with applicable fire safety requirements regulations; and - 3.4.9.2.2 This screening can be readily removed in emergencies. - 3.4.9.3 (Rule 3.125) A licensee shall ensure that ventilation outlets are maintained in a clean and sanitary manner, and kept free from obstructions. - 3.4.9.4 (Rule 3.126) A licensee shall ensure that all floor or window fans accessible to children have a protective grill, screen or other protective covering.